"Dost thou love life? Then do not squander time, for that is the stuff life is made of."

 Worth more than its weight in gold

 So if this true, then what's the point of all this stock stuff?
 Why invest for the fanciest of cars, the largest of lakeside homes, or the most majestic of yachts?
-Doesn't the evidence suggest that no matter how rich we are, famous we are, or how many toys we have, we'll almost never be satisfied?
-Well, yeah.
-We probably won't be.
-Pretty sad, isn't it?
+Why worry whether our shares of MasterCard

 But fear not, my fellow stock junkies and junkettes!
 Because there is a lasting reward that comes from successful stock picking.
-There is something that our investment returns can buy that will certainly, unequivocally, contribute to our permanent happiness.
-It's the main reason why the majority of Fools, including the more than 14,000 members of the Motley Fool CAPS community, unite and assist each other in making substantial stock market profits.
+There is something that our investment returns can buy that will certainly, unequivocally contribute to our permanent happiness.
+It's the main reason why the majority of Fools, including the more than 115,000 members of the Motley Fool CAPS community, unite and assist each other in making substantial stock-market profits.